Excel-projects/Script-Help/README.md

 ####	Freeze Panes (Button)
 * Keep a portion of the sheet visible while the rest of the sheet scrolls
-* Defaults to invisible from the install

 #### Remove Duplicates (Button)
 * Delete duplicate rows from a sheet
-* Defaults to invisible from the install

 #### Clean Data (Button)
 * This feature runs through all the data in the table and removes unprintable characters and trims leading and trailing spaces.